 This section provides a summary of the proposed 2022 Scoping Plan and the recommended measures for purposes of the impact analysis.
-Please refer to Chapter 2 of the 2022 Scoping Plan for full descriptions.
+Please refer to Chapter 2 of the 2022 Scoping Plan for additional information to complement the descriptions below.
+The project description, presented in this chapter, has been revised to include new information primarily consisting of the following: